mlabs-haskell/hydra-auction-onchain/docs/spec.md

 in metadata records held under the non-parametric metadata validators.
 This allows any potential participant in the auction protocol to discover all active auctions and delegate groups by querying the blockchain.

+Personal oracles are used to execute some queries more efficiently:
+* list auctions announced by a seller;
+* list auctions a bidder is participating.

+Also oracles are used to extend longevity of some data beyond the point when an auction gets cleaned up on L1.
+Particularly, bidder oracles are used to hold informarion needed to recover a bidder deposit.

 ### Delegate group announcement